Born 1960, Urbana, Illinois

 B.S.
 Art 1987 in Printmaking, magna cum laude

-BOKBLOMMA, 58 pages, is available in two editions:
+BOKBLOMMA, 58 pages, is available from Lulu.

 An ongoing exploration of floral still life, my artwork often uses found-paper elements collaged into the work.
 On the surface, my artwork is about flowering and fruiting plants.
 On a deeper level my work is about the balance and tension between organic and synthetic realms.
 My output ranges from paintings on found wood, canvas and panel to mixed media collages, prints and other works on paper.
 Floral still life has been the primary theme in my work since 1993.
 Instead of a representational approach, however, I prefer an abstracted, "architectonic" view of my subject.
 I create imagery by drawing with architects' tools (such as a French curve) and by collaging found elements from early 20th Century technical, mechanical, and engineering books.
 Formal concerns predominate over symbolic or emotional ones, informed by Minimalism and Pop, with a nod to Dada.
 Tactility and an obsession with surface are evident in all my work: encaustic-like, waxy acrylic paint on found-wood constructions, sticky and mottled passages on lithographic monotypes, and matte, porous-looking surfaces on found-paper collages.